JGSquared/374Project/README.md

 M5: The design of our tool changed a fair amount to solve the issue of handling patterns that involved multiple classes.
 Our
 	solution was to push all pattern detection until after the GraphViz code had been generated, sending a list of each class's parsedCode.
 	To handle adding to the StringBuilder after the fact, we use our own special syntax within the code in order to inject proper labels and colors into the generated code.
+Constants.java holds all of the special syntax tags used, and any new tags will be added here.
+Lastly, FileProperties was transformed into a Singleton to ensure there was no difference in the properties found between our classes that require those properties.

 ### CONTRIBUTORS ###